runkids/vue-condition-watcher/README.md

 console.log(finalData[0]name === data.value[0].name) //true
 ```
-##### 🏄‍♂️ Example for update a part of your data based on the current data
+#### 🏄‍♂️ Example for update a part of your data based on the current data
-POST APIs will just return the updated data directly, so we don’t need to fetch list data again.
+POST API will just return the updated data directly, so we don’t need to fetch list data again.
 ```js
 const { conditions, data, mutate } = useConditionWatcher({
   fetcher: api.userInfo,